tzschmidt/asprilo-abs/encodings/idea2/README.md

 # asprilo with abstraction

-To increase performance an original instance is abstracted by combining a 2x2 node sets into a single node.
+To try to increase performance an original instance is abstracted by combining all 2x2 node sets into a single node or cell.
+Additionaly a new atom, which states which cells are connected, is derived to guarantee a correct plan.
 A slightly modified [asprilo solver](https://github.com/potassco/asprilo-encodings) then solves the abstracted instance after which the plan is refined onto the original instance.
-To do so, 3 time steps are guarenteed for each robot at each cell, which naturally results in a longer solution.
+To do so, 3 time steps are guaranteed for each robot at each cell, which naturally results in a longer solution.

 Usage: `clingo abs.lp <instance.lp> -c horizon=<time horizon>`